-London is a city best explored on foot and one of the best bits about walking around town is veering off into residential areas to discover pretty streets lined with characterful houses.
+London is a city best explored on foot, and one of the best bits about walking around town is veering off into residential areas to discover pretty streets lined with characterful houses.
 The city has a real mix of architectural styles from rainbow-colored mews houses on cobblestone alleys to grand townhouses on sweeping crescents.
-We've pounded the pavements to put together a list of some of London's prettiest streets.
+Here's a list of some of London's prettiest streets.

 01 of 08

 Fournier Street, Spitalfields

 Fournier Street is lined with 18th-century merchant houses that were originally built to house wealthy French Huguenots who settled in the area.
 Many of the houses date to the 1720s and the street is one of the finest examples of early Georgian townhouses in the UK.
 The Hawksmoor-designed Christ Church Spitalfields sits on the street and the Ten Bells, a pub synonymous with Jack the Ripper, is on the opposite corner of the church.
 Modern artists Gilbert & George have lived on the street since 1968.

 How to Get There: Fournier Street is between Commercial Street and Brick Lane in London's Spitalfields neighborhood.
 The nearest tube station is Liverpool Street on the Central, Circle, Hammersmith & City and Metropolitan lines.

 Kynance Mews, South Kensington

 There's no shortage of beautiful streets in South Kensington but Kynance Mews is arguably one of its prettiest.
 Accessed through an arch off Launceston Place, this narrow cobbled lane features colorful wisteria-clad 19th-century properties that were once used as coach houses for the large townhouses on nearby Cornwall Gardens.

 How to Get There: Kynance Mews is between Kensington High Street and Cromwell Road in South Kensington.
 The nearest tube station is Gloucester Road on the Piccadilly and Circle and District lines.